-Today, most chicken nesting boxes are equipped with features that make them very easy to clean and maintain.
+Today, most ideal chicken nesting boxes have features that make them easy to clean and maintain.

 That way, you can regularly keep your coops clean while safeguarding the health of your flock.

-Usually, hens prefer laying in areas that are dark and shady.
+Usually, hens prefer lying in areas that are dark and shady.

 Chicken Nesting Box Requirements

-Let’s discuss each of the three materials to find out why they are the most preferred when it comes to designing and constructing these structures.
+Let’s discuss the three materials to determine why they are the most preferred when designing and constructing these structures.

 Metal Nesting Box

-Metal nesting boxes have many advantages, the key among them being their professional appearance.
+Metal nesting boxes for a chicken coop can be an ideal choice and have many advantages, the key being their professional appearance.